 Social media is a game changer in business.
 There are many opportunities to reach clients, share creative ideas, and connect with others.
 Getting a social media account is a gateway into a global community for a massage therapist.

-Did this article interest you in becoming a massage therapist?
+Did this article about social media interest you in becoming a massage therapist?
 If you are interested in the healing powers of massage, you can begin your career in massage therapy at Minnesota School of Cosmetology.
 Our short-term massage therapy training program is designed to be completed in as little as 5 months with full time enrollment*.
 Our massage therapy training program is designed as a holistic program that will prepare students to focus on body mechanics of their clients as well as develop positive habits for the therapist.
 Together, those two areas will provide a foundation that can lead to longevity in the career field.

 Contact us today to learn more about becoming a massage therapist and starting a rewarding career in massage therapy.